moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 **Caveats**

-1. If an employee selects a time off plan without adequate time balance, they will get an error message for attempting to request time off from the REST API.
-2. Email Address: we assume that a user is only requesting time off for themselves, and use the `{{user.email_addr}}` value from user roster profile of the employee calling this plugin.
-This would need to be changed if an employee is requesting time off on behalf of another employee.
+1. Time off requests for plans with inadequate balances will be rejected by the underlying Workday API.

+2. The `{{user.email_addr}}` attribute scopes the time off request to the employee making the request.
+    * You can change this attribute to a slot that collects another employee's name / email address if you want to request time off on behalf of another employee.

-3. This guide only describes how employees can request time off.
-It does not notify employees when their time off request is approved through the bot.
+3. This guide does not notify employees when their time off request is approved through the bot.
     * To add notifications once time off requests are approved, please build a new plugin with the [Events API](https://developer.moveworks.com/creator-studio/quickstart/events/)

 ### Build Plugin in Creator Studio